kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 Once you have the elevation and azimuth angles set (along with details like the required amplitude, which we are not using here), you really just need to turn the crank.
 Run <code>make_json_input</code> using the information I discussed earlier (i.e. set azimuth and elevation angles limits, RH limits.
-Set the NReg to be the same as teh RH limits).
+Set the NReg to be the same as the RH limits).
 Then compute reflector heights:

 <code>gnssir mat2 2017 1 -year_end 2021 -doy_end 365</code>